 - SARNCO-DWAVE Hospital Advocates: in collaboration with Deaf World Against Violence Everywhere (DWAVE), provide hospital advocacy to survivors who are Deaf.

 - Speakers’ Bureau Advocates(additional training provided after six months of volunteering): give educational presentations to students and community groups on vitally-important sexual and relationship violence prevention.

 All SARNCO volunteers are encouraged to participate in community events to raise awareness about sexual violence prevention and services available to survivors and co-survivors.

 SARNCO provides extensive 45-hour training sessions for those interested in volunteering.
 These sessions are held three times per year.
 The process of becoming a volunteer is a selective one that includes an application, criminal background check and an interview.
 Volunteers must be at least 18 years of age.

-If you would like to learn more about volunteering, please complete the application below* and send it to SARNCO via e-mail at email@example.com, of fax to (614) 566-6846.
+If you would like to learn more about volunteering, please complete the application below* electronically and send it to SARNCO via e-mail at SARNCO@ohiohealth.com, or print and complete the form and fax to (614) 566.6846.